ChidiNdego/building-data-models-in-postgres/README.md

 #### Schema Design Thinking

 To convert our complex data model to a simpler one, we need to identify KEY descriptive attributes that'll make up our dimension table.
-The primary key column in these dimension tables as well as our measure column, will make up the fact table.
+The primary key column in these dimension tables as well as our measure column, will form our fact table.

 From the ER model of our DVD rental database, we can tell that attributes such as customers' city, country, and address could be lumped together in one table.
 Similarly, film category, title, and language, do not need to be stand alone tables.